WalletWasabi/WasabiDoc/docs/using-wasabi/LockScreen.md

 ## How to set the Lock Screen feature

-You can active the `Lock Screen` feature by going to the menu bar on the top/left corner of your Wasabi wallet and clicking on `Tools`.
+You can active the `Lock Screen` feature by going to the menu bar on the top/left corner of your Wasabi Wallet and clicking on `Tools`.
 In the resulting dropdown menu, click on `Settings`.

 ![](/LockScreenSet1.png)